Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Related Work

-While prior work has focused on traditional simulation tools or sensor data to construct digital twins, Xu \textit{et al.}~\cite{xuLeveragingGenerativeAI2024} encourage the use of generative \gls{ai} models, like \gls{gpt}, because they present new opportunities in urban data generation.
-For instance, Dodge \textit{et al.}~\cite{dodgeParsingFloorPlan2017} employ convolutional neural networks (CNNs) to parse floor plan images, generating structured representations using wall segmentation, object recognition, and optical character recognition.
-Relatedly, Zhang \textit{et al.}~\cite{zhangAutomaticBuildingEnergy2024} implement a pipeline that generates \gls{energyplus} IDF files from initial building geometry and textual building descriptions.
-Moreover, Xiao and Xu~\cite{xiaoExploringAutomatedEnergy2024} propose a multi-agent \gls{llm} framework that processes unstructured building data and sensor logs to support automated energy optimization in smart grid contexts.
-Additionally, in closely related fields, generative \gls{ai} has been successfully employed to perform a variety of tasks, such as predictive analysis of traffic congestion~\cite{linApplicationGenerativeAI2025}, real-time decision-making in urban air mobility~\cite{shaGenerativeAIEnabledSensing2024}, and stochastic solar irradiance forecasting for building facades~\cite{zhangSolarGANSyntheticAnnual2022}.
+While prior work has focused on traditional simulation tools or sensor data to construct digital twins, \textcite{xuLeveragingGenerativeAI2024} encourage the use of generative \gls{ai} models, such members of the \gls{gpt} family, because they present new opportunities in urban data generation.
+For instance, \textcite{dodgeParsingFloorPlan2017} employ convolutional neural networks (CNNs) to parse floor plan images, generating structured representations using wall segmentation, object recognition, and optical character recognition.
+Relatedly, \textcite{zhangAutomaticBuildingEnergy2025} implement a pipeline that generates \gls{energyplus} IDF files from initial building geometry and textual building descriptions.
+Moreover, \textcite{xiaoExploringAutomatedEnergy2024} propose a multi-agent \gls{llm} framework that processes unstructured building data and sensor logs to support automated energy optimization in smart grid contexts.
+Additionally, in closely related fields, generative \gls{ai} has been successfully employed to perform a variety of tasks, such as predictive analysis of traffic congestion~\parencite{linApplicationGenerativeAI2025}, real-time decision-making in urban air mobility~\parencite{shaGenerativeAIEnabledSensing2024}, and stochastic solar irradiance forecasting for building facades~\parencite{zhangSolarGANSyntheticAnnual2022}.